ericoporto/ags-manual-wiki/Camera.md

 ## `Camera` functions and properties

-Camera struct lets you manage room cameras.
-Camera is like a rectangular "eye" that floats above the room and captures what it sees.
-Captured camera's image may then be translated somewhere else.
-Right now AGS only supports drawing camera's contents over viewport on screen, but its uses may be extended in future.
+The Camera struct lets you manage room cameras.
+Each camera may be considered a rectangular viewer that looks into the room and captures what it sees.
+This captured image may then be translated somewhere else.
+Right now AGS only supports drawing what a camera can see within a [Viewport](Viewport), but its uses may be extended in the future.

-Camera is defined by its size and position inside the room.
-The larger camera's rectangle is - the more room space will be seen at once.
-Camera cannot be larger than the current room's background though.
-Also it is forbidden to move camera outside of the room background, even by a pixel.
+Cameras have a variable size and position within the room.
+The camera's size (i.e. the viewing rectangle) is linked to how much of the room they can see, the larger the size the larger the visible portion of the room.
+The maximum camera size is determined by the dimensions of the room background, so it may not be larger than the room.
+It is not possible to move the camera beyond the edges of the room background, even by a pixel.

-There's always at least one camera called "primary camera", and you may create more.
-Note that, although cameras display the room, in their current implementation they are considered global persistent objects and automatically change rooms with player's character.
+By default there is a single camera, known as the "primary camera", and you may create more.
+Note that, although cameras display the room, in their current implementation they are considered global persistent objects and will automatically change rooms with the player's character.

-Cameras are linked to the viewports using [Viewport.Camera](Viewport#viewportcamera) property.
-A camera may be thus linked to any number of different viewports, in which case they all will display same place in the room.
+Cameras are linked to a Viewport using the [Viewport.Camera](Viewport#viewportcamera) property.
+A camera may be linked to any number of different Viewports, in which case all of the Viewports will display the same image of the room.
+When a camera is linked to a Viewport the camera's contents are stretched to fill Viewport's rectangle, the difference in size between the viewport and the camera determines the level of scaling that is applied:

-By default camera's size is set equal to room background or game screen size, whatever is *smaller*, but you may change that anytime.
-When camera is linked to a viewport the camera's contents are stretched to fill viewport's rectangle, and because of that the difference between viewport's and camera's sizes create zoom effect (scaling).
-If the camera is larger than the viewport that would work as a zoom-out (scale down).
-If the camera is smaller than the viewport that would work as a zoom-in (scale up).
+* If the camera is larger than the viewport the displayed image will be zoomed-out (scaled down)
+* If the camera is smaller than the viewport the displayed image will be zoomed-in (scaled up)

-By default camera follows player character, this is called "auto-tracking".
+By default each camera follows the player character, this is know as "auto-tracking".
 You may override this by disabling [Camera.AutoTracking](Camera#cameraautotracking) property.

-**IMPORTANT:** The game starts in automatic viewport mode that snaps primary viewport and camera to the size of the game screen or size of a room background, whatever is *smaller*, each time new room is loaded.
-This is convenient in case you want to rely on a common behavior.
-If you prefer to customize cameras yourself standard behavior may be disabled using [Screen.AutoSizeViewportOnRoomLoad](Screen#screenautosizeviewportonroomload) property.
+**IMPORTANT:** Cameras are initialized with an automatic sizing mode that snaps the primary Viewport and the camera to the size of the game screen or size of a room background (whichever is *smaller*), each time that a new room is loaded.
+This is convenient if you want to rely on a common behavior.
+If you prefer to manage the sizing  yourself this behavior may be disabled using the [Screen.AutoSizeViewportOnRoomLoad](Screen#screenautosizeviewportonroomload) property.

-*Compatibility:* Camera struct is supported by **AGS 3.5.0** and later versions.
+*Compatibility:* The Camera struct is supported by **AGS 3.5.0** and later versions.

 *See Also:* [Viewport](Viewport), [Screen.AutoSizeViewportOnRoomLoad](Screen#screenautosizeviewportonroomload), [Game.Camera](Game#gamecamera), [Game.Cameras](Game#gamecameras)